JonFD4/Connect4/README.md

 *Final piece* <br>
 The final board shows a beautiful display of blues and yellows and choices that have been made.
 Underneath it is an output that informs who won.
-This followed by the `play again` query.
+This is followed by the `play again` query.

 ---
 <br>